felipeeflores/search-app/README.md

 - The test `IndexManagerSpec` has been seen failing once.
 No repoduction has been possible and no more time has been available for further investigation.
 - tags filter is currently not supported, nor the values in operator `[]`.
-- no ability to scroll trough past queries
+- no ability to scroll trough past queries.
+- Query Filters can be improved by enforcing their search target.
+This however has not been implemented due to time restrictions.

 ## Final Words